-1. Alleged academic violations should be reported in writing to the instructor of the class or the Office of Academic Integrity within ten (10) business days of receiving knowledge of a possible violation.
-The report may be submitted by anyone who is aware of the violation, including the student who committed the violation or any student, faculty or staff member who observed or has knowledge of the violation.
+1. Alleged academic violations should be reported in writing to the instructor of the class or the Office of Academic Integrity within ten (10) business days of receiving the knowledge of a possible violation.
+The report may be submitted by anyone who is aware of the violation, including the student who committed the violation or any student, faculty, or staff member who observed or has knowledge of the violation.
 The faculty member will report the alleged violation through the Academic Integrity online reporting system.
 (Case files will be maintained by the Office of Academic Integrity.)

 2. Reports of academic violations should include the following information:

 • name of the accused student,

 • name of the person filing the complaint.

 Note: Anonymous written reports may alert a faculty member to an existing problem in the classroom, but these reports cannot serve as the sole basis for disciplinary action.
 Intentionally making a false accusation may also be an integrity code violation.

 3. A student who has been charged with an academic violation may not withdraw from the class or the University without the permission of the Academic Integrity Officer or designee.

 a.
 Student-Faculty Hearing